Where Passion & Intrigue

 Being a man of great stature and muscle, it was quite easy to overpower the slight young woman who had dared to defy him.
 As her screams of pain and rage echoed throughout the small village on the coast of Greece, Dracus dug the giant blue stone from Sapphire’s heart, with the dagger strapped at his side.

-Wiping the blood from the stone and his fingers upon the sheet the lovers had lain upon, greed and madness shone from Dracus’ eyes.
+Wiping the blood from the stone and his fingers upon the sheet where the lovers had lain, greed and madness shone from Dracus’ eyes.
 He placed the gem into a leather pouch, hiding it in a secret place known only to himself.
-He would come back for it after his son was safely wed to the nobleman’s daughter and the pretty whore was long forgotten.
+He would come back for it after his son was safely wed to the merchant’s daughter and the pretty whore was long forgotten.

-The news of Sapphire’s death at his father’s hands had so devastated Apollodoros that he flung himself off the ship that was carrying him back to Atlantis.
+In his despair at the loss of his true love at his father’s hands, Apollodoros flung himself off the ship that was carrying him back to Atlantis.

-As Apollodoros sank, wanting nothing more than to drown in the depths of the sea, he was saved by a man that was not a man.
-He had been sent by the king of the mer-people to check on his daughter and her beloved.
-When the guard saw the depths of Apollodoros’ despair at the death of Sapphire, he hurried back to give the king with the terrible news.
+As he sank into the cold depths of the roiling waters, wanting nothing more than to drown his sorrow, he was saved by a man that was not a man.
+He had been sent by King Ortheos to check on his daughter and her beloved.
+When the guard saw the depths of Apollodoros’ anguish, he hurried back to give the king the devastating news.